jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

 Several vulnerabilities were found in both the TLS 1.2 protocol and in the implementation of features permitted by TLS 1.2.
-While TLS 1.2 can be made secure using extensions and careful configuration, TLS 1.3's design avoids these vulnerabilities.
+While TLS 1.2 can be made secure using extensions and careful configuration, the design of TLS 1.3 removes vulnerabilities that exist when using TLS 1.2.
 Vendors are taking note and focusing on TLS 1.3.
 Therefore, getting new algorithms or extensions for TLS 1.2 for implementation by vendors is increasingly difficult.
-Below are some examples of these challenges:
+Below are some examples of the challenges when moving to TLS 1.3:

 - Unlike TLS 1.3, TLS 1.2 offers some cipher suites, such as those that use RSA key exchange, that do not provide forward secrecy.
 Where